LOS ANGELES SCOTTISH RITE

 The one day class of 330 candidates in November, 1974, brought the membership to over 11,000.
 In 1980, Los Angeles was the largest Valley in the second largest Orient of the Southern Jurisdiction, and the 14th largest Valley in the Jurisdiction.

 The Los Angeles Scottish Rite Childhood Language Center was dedicated in March 1977.
 By September of that year, it was necessary to expand the center’s schedule from three days a week to five due to the increasing number of children who needed treatment.
-Learn more about the activities of the Los Angeles CLC today.
+Learn more about the activities of the Los Angeles Childhood Language Program.

 Due to zoning changes in Los Angeles over the years, it was increasingly difficult — and finally impossible — for the Valley to generate the revenue from renting the Cathedral necessary to maintain the building.
 It eventually became unavoidable that the building should be sold, which was accomplished in 2013.
 The Los Angeles Valley currently holds most meetings and events at the Santa Monica Masonic Center, in Santa Monica, California.